javayhu/Gank-for-Mac/README.md

 > The missing Mac OS X application for [gank.io](https://gank.io)

+## Application Features

-This tiny application is used to receive the `gank` posts in [gank.io](https://gank.io), no more and no less.
+This tiny application is used to view the `gank` posts in [gank.io](https://gank.io), and send you a notification when new post arrived.
+Nothing more and nothing less.
 It is developed with [Swift](https://swift.org/) 2.2!!!
 Excited? 😜
 Btw, please make sure your mac system is OS X 10.10 or later.

 ![img](screenshot2.png)

 Almost all the code is explained with its fuctions, so enjoy reading the source code. 😄
 Since I just learned Swift language and Mac OS X application development this week, please be nice when you read the xxxx code. 😂 Btw, other helpful features are still under development. 😘
 Feel free to submit any pull request to make it better or send your suggestions to [me](mailto:hujiawei090807@gmail.com).